Did Julian Assange Lie About No Russian Involvement In Hacked, Leaked DNC Emails?

 The Time Magazine report referenced Sean Hannity’s interview with Julian Assange, adding that Assange never stated that he didn’t get the hacked DNC emails from a third party — a third party that may have ties to Russia and the Russian government, according to the Washington Post, who also agrees that Julian Assange left open the possibility that his source could have been an intermediary between the Russian government and WikiLeaks.
 In fact, private security firms confirmed that groups who were allegedly tied to Russia were responsible for breaching the DNC computer network.

-Guccifer 2.0 actually took credit for hacking the DNC and leaking documents to the media, as previously reported by Politico, and, although, Guccifer 2.0 claims he’s a Romanian hacker, the “lone hacker” could not even properly use the Romanian language in an online chat interview, according to a previous report on the Hill.
+Guccifer 2.0 actually took credit for hacking the DNC and leaking documents to the media, as previously reported by Politico, and although Guccifer 2.0 claims he’s a Romanian hacker, the “lone hacker” could not even properly use the Romanian language in an online chat interview, according to a previous report on the Hill.

-More than one cybersecurity firm hired by the DNC believes that Guccifer 2.0, along with another hacking group called Fancy Bear, are responsible for the DNC hacks, are affiliated with Russian intelligence, and are sponsored by the Russian government, although, there’s no hard evidence, according to the Washington Post, because Julian Assange published the DNC emails anonymously.
+More than one cybersecurity firm hired by the DNC believes that Guccifer 2.0, along with another hacking group called Fancy Bear, are responsible for the DNC hacks, affiliated with Russian intelligence, and sponsored by the Russian government, although there’s no hard evidence, according to the Washington Post, because Julian Assange published the DNC emails anonymously.
 Julian Assange himself has previously stated that he doesn’t know who’s behind the hacked DNC documents, but they do look “very much like they’re from the Russians.”
-Assange may, in fact, have no idea who his source is, since he often allegedly gets the information published on WikiLeaks through an anonymous drop box.
+Assange may, in fact, have no idea who his source is since he often allegedly gets the information published on WikiLeaks through an anonymous drop box.

 Julian Assange: Our source is not the Russian government https://t.co/743HuSLpHR